 Effective January 1, 2019, the Company reported the activities of DenseLight as a discontinued operation.
 DenseLight was sold on November 8, 2019.
-While the Company had reporting results of discontinued operations in Q1 2019, there are no comparative results for DenseLight in Q1 2020.
+While the Company had reporting results of discontinued operations in 2019, there are no comparative results for DenseLight in the period.